ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Typically, Dask requires about 2 GiB of RAM per worker, but this may be more depending on the computation.

-To set the number of workers used by the (thread-based) Dask default scheduler, use the following configuration:
+To set the number of workers used by the Dask threaded scheduler, use the following configuration:

 .. code:: yaml